 Method #1: Botulinum Toxin Injections (Botox) for Hyperhidrosis

-Botox smoothes out wrinkles by disrupting part of the nervous system, and this also affects the activity of sweat glands and can reduce the amount of sweating around the area where botox is injected.
+Botox smoothes out wrinkles by disrupting parts of the nervous system, and this also affects the activity of sweat glands and can reduce the amount of sweating around the area where Botox is injected.
 As a result, botox can now be applied as a treatment for hyperhidrosis.

 While botox can indeed be effective for reducing excessive sweating, there are a few key downsides: